 Massachusetts General Law, Chapter 76, § 1 states that students can have only seven excused day session absences in any period of six months.
-Further, the law allows the school committee to define "legitimate" reasons for absence.
+Further, the law allows the School Committee to define "legitimate" reasons for absence.
 The Westport Community Schools Attendance Policy defines legitimate reasons for excusing absences as:

-- Student's illness indicated by a doctor's note; - a death in the immediate family; - observance of religious holidays; - appearance in court; - temporary relocation due to extreme emergencies such as fire, flood, or hospitalization of a parent; - business which cannot be reasonably transacted when school is not in session; - medical and dental appointments which cannot possibly be scheduled outside school hours
+- Student's illness indicated by a doctor's note; - a death in the immediate family; - observance of religious holidays; - appearance in court; - temporary relocation due to extreme emergencies such as fire, flood, or hospitalization of a parent; - business which cannot be reasonably transacted when school is not in session; - medical and dental appointments which cannot possibly be scheduled outside school hours - Grade 8 student's visit to another high school (One excused per year)

 Students will be eligible to make-up work for credit for excused absences.
 In general, a student shall receive two days for every one day to make-up work in a maximum of two weeks.
-A written appeal requesting additional time for make-up work may be granted by the appropriate grade level assistant principal and/or principal.
+A written appeal requesting additional time for make-up work may be granted by the appropriate grade level Assistant Principal and/or Principal.